pedrodardengo/pyckish/README.md

         item: Item = Body()
 ) -> float:
     user = get_user(auth)
-    price = get_price(item, store, user)
+    similar_item: Item = get_similar_item(item, store, user)
-    return price
+    return similar_item
 ```

 And get validation and parsing free of trouble thanks to integration with Pydantic.
 Enjoy the advantages of a much
 more robust codebase, leaving behind having to extract and manage issues related to missing/wrong values.

+Though Pyckish is active development it is ready for production, since it's APIs aren't going to change.

 ## What are _AWS Lambda Functions_
 Lambdas are just simple functions that you can write in languages like Python, Javascript, etc. that are meant to be
 deployed on AWS.
 They can be activated/triggered by AWS whenever an event happens, it might a client application
 hitting on AWS API Gateway or a cron-job activation triggered by AWS Event Bridge.
 AWS manages every computer resource
-for you, this makes AWS exceptionally easy to deploy.
+for you, this makes AWS Lambdas exceptionally easy to deploy.
 It is integrated with most things on AWS, meaning there is almost
 always a way to do what you want with Lambdas.

 The interesting thing about Lambdas is that beyond being just a simple functions easy to write that you can extract data